Swank (magazine)

-Swank is an adult or pornographic magazine published in the United States.
+Swank is an American pornographic magazine published bi-monthly by Magna Publishing Group.
 The first incarnation was launched by Victor Fox of Fox Comics in 1941 (and again in 1945) as a men's lifestyle and pin-up magazine in the style of Esquire.
 Around 1954–1955, it was relaunched by Martin Goodman, the founder of Marvel Comics, and ran spicy adventure or suspense fiction by the likes of Ian Fleming, Graham Greene, Norman Mailer and Arthur C. Clarke.
 Humorist Bruce Jay Friedman was an editor in the late 1950s.

 Along with its sister title, Stag, the magazine was bought by the Magna Publishing Group in 1993.
 Following that acquisition, the format of Swank changed to include hardcore sex, such as the use of sex toys, lesbian sex, and sexual intercourse between men and women.
 There are also a series of DVDs and an official website produced under the Swank name.
 Magna Publishing Group was bought by 1-800-PHONESEX in 2015.
+Was seen in the movie "Vertigo" by Alfred Hitchcock.
+Was on the detective's coffee table.